jensengroup/propka/README.md

 (version 3.0) and protein-ligand complexes (version 3.2 and later) based on the 3D structure.

-For proteins without ligands both version should produce the same result.
+For proteins without ligands, both version should produce the same result.

 The method is described in the following papers, which you should cite in publications: